-- Drop dough by tablespoons, 2 inches apart, on ungreased large cookie sheet.
+- Drop dough by tablespoons, 2 inches apart, on an ungreased large cookie sheet.

-- Bake cookies 13 to 15 minutes or until tops are golden.
+- Bake cookies for 13 to 15 minutes or until the tops are golden.

-You can use this recipe year around and substitute the M & M’s with chocolate chips.
-My family loves pecans, so I try to use them in most of my recipes that call for nuts or I just add them to most of my recipes even if they don’t call for nuts.
-I believe most cookies recipes you could easily add pecans.
+You can use this recipe year-round and substitute the M & M’s with chocolate chips.
+My family loves pecans, so I try to use them in most of the recipes that call for nuts or I just add them to most of my recipes even if they don’t call for nuts.
+I believe in most cookie recipes you could easily add pecans.

 This is one of my favorite times of the year because of baking cookies.
-Although I bake year around, I love sharing my cookies for the Holidays.
+Although I bake year-round, I love sharing my cookies for the Holidays.
 I know my boys love it because they have all types of cookies to eat.

 What is your favorite cookie to make for Christmas?
 Do you have any family must make?

 Check out these other great cookie recipes to try for the Holidays!